dliggat/fab_aws/README.md

 ## 1) Configure AWS Credentials
 `cf_toolkit` uses the `boto3` Python AWS SDK.
-When the Fabric tasks are run, the AWS credentials are inherited from the containing shell.
+When the Fabric tasks are run, the **AWS credentials are inherited from the containing shell**.
 For most AWS users, this probably means that you have one or more AWS profiles configured, and a particular one either enabled or set to the default.
 As I interact with numerous profiles on a daily basis, I used [named profiles](https://liggat.org/juggling-multiple-aws-profiles/) to handle this.
 If you do not have profiles set up, [this article](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the AWS documentation explains the configuration, as well as the other precedence-based options that exist for authentication.

 ## 2) Write CloudFormation in YAML